BAMANA JO MATERNITY FIGURES 2, Mali

 Exhibiting a wide diversity in size, symbolism, intimacy and style., African maternity figures depict the ideals of beauty, fertility, character and action and many signify much more, whether the primordial mother or a legendary founding ancestor.
 Commonly used as shrine figures, they were often objects of petitions or prayers for fertility and successful births.
 The prevelance of the maternity theme testifies to the importance of women and children to the continuity of each people.

-Despite their appearance, most of our Bamana figures show no evidence of age or use and were probably made to be sold.
+Despite their appearance, our Bamana figures show no evidence of age or use and were probably made to be sold.

 GO TO BAMANA JO MATERNITY FIGURES PAGE 1